-An editor is a person who helps to improve the quality of a book or other publication by correcting errors and making stylistic and other improvements.
-Editors also often select which books or other publications to produce and help to market them.
+An editor is responsible for helping improve the quality of books or publications by correcting errors, improving style, and making stylistic or other improvements.
+They often select which publications will be created as well as market them effectively.

-Copy editing is the next level of editing, and usually happens after the author has finished a draft of the book or other publication.
-Copy editors check the text for grammatical errors, spelling mistakes, and typos.
-They also fact-check the text to ensure that all of the information in it is accurate.
-In addition, copy editors often suggest ways to improve the clarity and flow of the text.
+Copy editing is often the next step after authors complete a draft of their book or publication.
+Copy editors review for grammar, spelling, and typos before conducting fact checks to ensure the information presented is accurate.
+In addition, they often suggest ways to enhance clarity and flow within text.

 Editors play an invaluable role in publishing by ensuring books reach their full potential prior to being made public.
 Their job entails correcting errors, improving clarity, and reaching their intended audiences – essential tasks in guaranteeing high-quality books!

 Editors are charged with assuring books meet a set of quality standards and that their content is written clearly and error-free.
 In collaboration with authors, editors ensure books adhere to publisher guidelines while working directly with editors who ensure production standards are met.

 Editors play an indispensable part in the publishing process and help ensure a book meets publisher quality standards.
 Without an editor, errors would likely arise and fail to meet their publisher’s expectations.